you never expect someone to research

 i used 18+ apps,

-everyone attested they were at least eighteen,
+everyone said they were at least eighteen,

-i almost always asked people their ages.
+and i usually asked people their ages,

-i ended interactions if i thought something was off.
+and i ended interactions if i thought something was off.

-that's what normal people do.
+that's what normal users do.

 that's responsible behavior.